-The Nomination Committee has assessed the independence of the following Director, who has served as Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, and recommended him to continue to act as Independent Non-Executive Director of the Company based on the following justifications:-
+The Board of Directors ("the Board") via the Nomination Committee has assessed the independence of Y.M.
+Dato' Tengku Putra Bin Tengku Azman Shah, Encik Azlan Omry Bin Omar and Y. Bhg.
+Dato' Khairi Bin Mohamad who have served as Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years and the Board has recommended them to continue to act as Independent Non-Executive Directors of the Company based on the following justifications:-